szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Visualization of the dataset.

-Before any operation, here's few examples of signs from dataset:
+Before any operation, there are few examples of signs from dataset:
 ![Samples][samples]

 Histogram of samples at the beginning: